bruhjuice/bruhjuice/README.md

 **I'm currently searching for internship opportunities for summer 2023.
-Looking specifically for inclusive workplaces for personal reasons**
+Looking specifically for inclusive workplaces for personal reasons.** If this statement bothers you I thank you for at least taking the time out of your day to check out my page 🙃🙃

 Feel free to contact me at maxl@usc.edu for any inqueries or just to chat!

 <!--